ryte/INF-tf-amicopy/README.md

 ## Changelog

+- 0.2.1 - Add variable `environment` instead of reading from tags
 - 0.2.0 - Upgrade to terraform 0.12.x
 - 0.1.0 - Initial release.

 ## License

 This software is released under the MIT License (see `LICENSE`).